£17,995 - £28,280 Price range

 The 1.5 dCi is a solid option, though.
 It’s the most economical Qashqai lump and cheapest to tax – well, free to tax, to be accurate – while offering enough punch to get down the road with minimal fuss.
 It’ll reach 60 mph in a respectable 11.9 seconds and hit 113 mph, but like many diesels the low-down torque means it feels a little stronger than that figure implies.

-The 1.6 dCi is good too if not quite as frugal, but does offer the only automatic option, an excellent and responsive CVT.
+The 1.6 dCi is good too if not quite as frugal, but does offer the only automatic option, an excellent and responsive CVT, and the only 4WD option.
 Economy doesn’t suffer too badly with the auto, at 62.8 mpg combined and 119 g/km of CO2.
 One or two testers aren’t keen for the usual CVT reasons – these transmissions can feel a little odd until you’re used to them, as revs rise and fall independent of road speed.
 Nissan has introduced artificial steps to counteract this but some still prefer a traditional manual.

 The new Qashqai features four distinct trim lines – Visia, Acenta, Acenta Premium and Tekna – each of which offers more equipment than before.
 It’s well kitted-out as standard, getting an audio system with CD player and USB & Bluetooth connectivity, cruise control and speed limiter, a manual air conditioning system and the characteristic LED daytime running lights.

 Other trim lines add to that tally – Tekna models offering a heated screen and bi-LED headlights, for example.
 Cars with the ‘Smart Vision Pack’ include lane departure warning, traffic signal recognition, front collision avoidance and high beam assist.